jpmchia/ip2location-pfsense/README.md

 ## Getting started

 This project requires Go to be installed.
-Follow the instructions to download and install Go from: https://go.dev/doc/install.
+Follow the instrucions to download and install Go from: https://go.dev/doc/install.
 At the time of writing, the latest version is 1.21.1.

 The backend service can be run on any platform and OS that supports Go, such as Linux, Windows, MacOS and FreeBSD.
 For all available ports, refer to: https://go.dev/dl/